DC Extended Universe: Reboot

 In January 2023, Gunn and Safran announced the initial ten installments for the DCU, which make up a portion of the slate subtitled "Chapter One: Gods and Monsters".
 They included the films Superman (2025), The Authority, The Brave and the Bold, Supergirl, and Swamp Thing, as well as the television series Waller, Creature Commandos, Lanterns, Paradise Lost, and Booster Gold.
 The duo were open to DCEU actors such as Miller, Gadot, Momoa, and Levi reprising their respective roles, though Gunn clarified that Superman would serve as the start of the new continuity, with the DCU being able to change events from the DCEU, with the DCEU properties serving "like a rough memory of what happens in the DCU".
 The Flash film would be used to reset some aspects of the universe heading into the DCU.
+Peacemaker season 2 would be set in the new continuity.
 In October 2023, Variety reported that no actors from Snyder's DCEU films would reprise their roles in the DCU.